ZacharyEspiritu/zacharyespiritu.github.io/_designs/instimize-icon.markdown

 <img src="/images/designs/instimize-old.png" alt="The old Instimize icon.">

 Pretty good so far, and it gets the app's message across, but Cassandra and I thought there was room for improvement.
-Using Sketch, I designed the following icons:
+Using Sketch, I designed a bunch of icons:

 <img src="/images/designs/instimize-designs.png" alt="All the Instimize icon iterations.">